WillPepperr/ecomerce-sales-analysis/README.md

 - [Analysis Deep Dive](#Analysis-Deep-Dive)
 - [Conclusion](#Conclusion)

+## Defined Terms:
+YOY (Year-Over-Year) - difference in a years metric compared to the previous year CLV (Customer-Lifetime-Value) - total amount of revenue a customer is expected to generate ROAS (Return-On-Advertisement-Spend) - revenue generated compared to the cost to advertise on the platfom

+Direct Marketing - marketing channel by promoting products through online advertisers E-mail Marketing - marketing channel promoting products to previous customers or loyalty members via e-mail campains Affiliate Marketing - marketing channel opperated by 3rd parties incentivised with sales commisions Social Media Marketing - marketing channel with offers from content whithout paid promotion to media provider

 ## Background and Overview
 Trenline is a global online retailer specializing in consumer electronics.
-Since commencing operations in 2019, the company has averaged over $5 million in annual net sales, representing a modest share of the $650 billion E-commerce market.
+Since commencing operations in 2019, the company has averaged over $5 million in annual net sales, representing a share of the $650 billion E-commerce market.

 Trenline’s primary marketing strategy involves direct online advertisements promoting one of eight consumer electronics products.
 Additionally, the company offers a loyalty program aimed at fostering customer retention.

 This report aims to:
-- Identify emerging trends
+- Identify emerging sales trends from 2019 to 2022
 - Analyze key performance drivers
-- Provide actionable insights to support future strategic planning
+- Provide actionable insights to impove future sales performance